MasterJayanX/pmfow/README.md

-# pmfow
- Package Manager for Old Windows
+# Package Manager for Old Windows
  [![GitHub release](https://img.shields.io/github/v/release/MasterJayanX/pmfow.svg)](https://github.com/MasterJayanX/pmfow/releases) [![GitHub all releases](https://img.shields.io/github/downloads/MasterJayanX/pmfow/total)](https://github.com/MasterJayanX/pmfow/releases)
 ## Description
 pmfow (Package Manager for Old Windows) is a program that allows you to install applications from the command line in older versions of Windows similarly to how you would do it on Linux or on Windows 10 with [winget](https://github.com/microsoft/winget-cli).